 Flying Jacob recipe history:

-If you want to keep things simple and save time, you can use a grilled/roast chicken.
+And, if you want to keep things simple and save time, you can use a pre-grilled/roast chicken.

 One-pot recipe’s: